rheiland/xml2jupyter/paper/paper.md

 Our ultimate goal is to generate a fully functional GUI for PhysiCell users.
 Xml2jupyter provides one important piece of this - dynamically generating widgets for custom user parameters for a model.
-With other Python modules that provide additional components (tabs) of the GUI, common to all PhysiCell models, a user can configure, run, and visualize output from simulations.
+With other Python modules that provide additional components (tabs) of the GUI, common to all PhysiCell models, a user can configure an entire simulation and visualize its output (we currently assume the user will run the simulation from a shell window).
 Two tabs that provide visualization of output files are shown below with results from the *biorobots* simulation.
-Some modules require libraries not available in the Python standard library, e.g., Matplotlib [@Hunter:2007] and SciPy.
+Note that some of the required modules are not available in the Python standard library, e.g., Matplotlib [@Hunter:2007] and SciPy.
 We provide instructions for
-installing these additional dependencies on the README of the repository.
+installing these additional dependencies in the repository README.

 ![](images/biorobots_cells.png)
 ![](images/biorobots_substrates.png)